 Trans-fats occur naturally in foods such as milk and meat.
 But most industrially produced trans-fats in the human diet come from foods containing partially hydrogenated vegetable oils (PHOs), such as bakery and savoury snacks.

 At Nestlé, we share consumers’ and health authorities’ concerns about the health effects of trans-fat from partially hydrogenated oils (PHO).
 That is why our objective is the complete removal of all trans-fats originating from PHO.
 In 2014, we strengthened our policy to remove all trans-fats originating from PHO from our foods and beverages.
 Now 99.8% of the fats and oils we use meet our Nestlé Policy on Trans Fat (pdf, 1.5 Mb).
-This forms part of our commitment to making tastier and healthier foods, and helps fulfill our purpose of enhancing quality of life and contributing to a healthier future.
+This forms part of our commitment to making tastier and healthier foods, and helps fulfill our purpose of unlocking the power of food to enhance quality of life for everyone, today and for generations to come.

 As a major food and beverage producer, and a member of the International Food and Beverage Alliance (IFBA), Nestlé supports a legislative limit for the amount of industrially produced TFA in foods.
 We also encourage initiatives to accelerate the removal of them from food and beverage products.
 In Europe, Nestlé, other companies and NGOs have consistently advocated for the European Commission to propose a legislative limit for the amount of industrially produced TFA in foods to 2 g per 100 g of fat.
 Legislation enables the entire industry to raise the bar and have population-wide positive impacts.